-DA’s office: 5 officers “lawfully used deadly force” in fatal shooting of Maxwell Holt
+67 rounds: DA rules 5 officers “lawfully used deadly force” in fatal shooting of Maxwell Holt

 The district attorney's office says two officers fired shots at Holt at nearly the same time.
 Other officers "heard a voice from within the dumpster" and "saw the barrel of Holt's pistol protruding from inside the dumpster, while hearing gunfire commence."
 Three other officers discharged their weapons toward the dumpster.

-According to the district attorney’s office, “officers fired a total of sixty-seven rounds, causing numerous wounds to Holt, who died at the scene as a result of his injuries.”
+According to the district attorney's office, "officers fired a total of 67 rounds, causing numerous wounds to Holt, who died at the scene as a result of his injuries."
+The medical examiner's report indicates at least 40 of the 67 shots hit Holt.
+He died at the scene.

+"I can't believe that they would feel 67 shots were necessary," Faye Wolff, Holt's sister said.
+"They could have used a Taser, used pepper spray.
+We're all still shocked about it."

 A toxicology report revealed the presence of cocaine in Holt's system at the time of his death.